Comparisons12 min read

 Salesforce Overview

-Salesforce is the 800-pound gorilla of the CRM world, and for good reason.
-Founded in 1999, it essentially invented the cloud CRM category and currently holds roughly 22% of the global CRM market share.
-In 2026, Salesforce continues to push the boundaries with its Agentforce autonomous AI agents, deeper Data Cloud integrations, and an ecosystem that's practically an industry unto itself.
+Salesforce is the 800-pound gorilla of CRM, and it earned that spot.
+Founded in 1999, it basically created the cloud CRM category and currently owns about 22% of the global CRM market.
+In 2026, Salesforce keeps pushing forward with Agentforce autonomous AI agents, deeper Data Cloud connections, and an ecosystem that's practically its own industry.

 Key Features